tclvanessa/FlightSkipList/README.md

-# Project 2: Skip List
+# Flight Skip List
-For this project, you will implement an Ordered Dictionary ADT with some custom functionality using a data structure called Skip List.
+This program implements an Ordered Dictionary ADT with some custom functionality using a data structure called Skip List.
+It enables users to search a set list of flight times from one location to another city to provide possible options within a customizable time frame of the desired departure date and time.
-The skip list will hold information about flights.
-Please refer to the project description pdf for details.